20 Best Black Movies & Shows on Hulu

 The United States vs. Billie Holiday

-Premiering on Friday, February 26, The United States vs. Billie Holiday presents the story of jazz music icon and civil rights activist Billie Holiday, who was targeted by the federal government as part of its efforts to escalate and racialize the war on drugs.
+The United States vs. Billie Holiday presents the story of Billie Holiday, a jazz music icon and civil rights activist who was targeted by the federal government as part of its efforts to escalate and racialize the war on drugs.

-The new Hulu Original film, led by Oscar®-nominated director Lee Daniels and introducing Grammy®-nominated singer-songwriter Andra Day, captures the essence of Holiday — her life, legacy, and a voice that would not be silenced.
+The new Hulu Original film, led by Oscar®-nominated director Lee Daniels and starring Grammy®-nominated singer-songwriter Andra Day, captures the essence of Holiday — her life, legacy, and her voice that would not be silenced.